nayefahmad/log/README.md

 - 153, 153A: multilevel models for modeling both individual- and group-level variation - SAT scores of children in schools example
 - 194: no-pooling vs full-pooling models (compared to soft constraint of partial pooling)
 - 288: ARMA(0, 1, 0) same as random walk
 - 272: overview of causal inf methods
+- 264: effect of covariate imbalance on ATE_hat
+- 356: BBG drug and subclassification for confounding variables (_not_ for mediating variables)

 ## Cards